christophersbarrett/mulberry-wiki/Page-Definitions.md

 If you need more control over the size of your regions (which you probably will), then you can handle that in the Sass for the template, explained in [[Styles and Theming]].

-## Built-In Page Templates
+## Built-In Page Definitions

-Mulberry comes with several built-in page templates.
-Any of these templates can be specified as the template for a page in the page file's YAML header.
+Mulberry comes with several built-in page definitions.
+Any of these page definitions can be specified as the page definition for a page in the page file's YAML header.

 ### audio-with-images-phone and audio-with-images-tablet